progval/Supybot-plugins/README.md

-A bunch of plugins for Supybot / Limnoria I wrote myself or found on the net and improved.
-Plugins that require HTTPd aren't compatible with Supybot nor gribble.
-If you cannot load these plugins in Limnoria, please check that you use recent version with the `version` command.
+A bunch of plugins for Supybot / Limnoria I either wrote myself or found on the net and improved.
+Plugins that require HTTPd aren't compatible with Supybot or gribble.
+If you cannot load these plugins in Limnoria, please make sure you are using a recent version with the `version` command.

-To install depedencies for Limnoria and these plugins, run
+To install dependencies for Limnoria and these plugins, run

 ```
 pip install -r https://raw.githubusercontent.com/ProgVal/Limnoria/master/requirements.txt